This guide will run through all the functionality of the timesheet vs roster page.

 Note: There is a script that runs at midnight that checks for any employees that have not clocked out.

-If your employees work past midnight then this script can be turned off.
+The system will automatically clock off any employees who have not yet done so at midnight.
+If employees work past midnight then this can be turned off.

-> Settings > General > Global - Shift work option
+Navigate to Menu > Settings > General > Global > Timesheet Settings - Shift Work

 An employee can clock work past midnight.